 There is no limitation to the number of PAs or APNs a physician may supervise.
-However, a physician may only delegate prescriptive authority to a maximum of seven PA's or APN's, or their full-time equivalent to seven full-time equivalent PAs for a maximum of 350 clinic hours per week.
-A full-time equivalent is considered to be 50 hours per week.
+However, a physician may only delegate prescriptive authority to a maximum of seven PA's or APN's, or their full-time equivalent.
 The only exception relates to supervision and prescriptive delegation to a medically underserved population or in facility based practice.

 How many supervising physicians can a PA have?

 There is no limit to the number of supervising physicians a PA may have.

 How many PAs can a physician delegate prescriptive authority to?